optimizely/objective-c-sdk/OptimizelySDKShared/OPTLYFMDB/README.md

 ### Data Sanitization

-When providing a SQL statement to OPDB, you should not attempt to "sanitize" any values before insertion.
+When providing a SQL statement to OPTLYFMDB, you should not attempt to "sanitize" any values before insertion.
 Instead, you should use the standard SQLite binding syntax:

 ```sql
 INSERT INTO myTable VALUES (?, ?, ?, ?)